SNOW DOG DAYS! Tips to Keep Your Pup Warm this Winter

 "Playing in the snow of Volunteer Park, Capitol Hill 2.9.2019".
 Photo Credit @seattlepupmagazine

-Blankets, sleeping bag, warm clothes, hat, gloves, etc. Put an extra set of clothing, gloves, hat etc in your kit.
+Blankets, sleeping bag, warm clothes, hat, gloves, etc. Put an extra set of clothing in your kit.
 You may think that you are dressed for the weather when you leave, but it is likely you may get wet and need a dry alternative.